Erriyon Knighton: 2022

-On April 30, Knighton set an unratified world junior record in the 200 m at the LSU Invitational in Baton Rouge running a time of 19.49 seconds.
+On April 30, Knighton set an unratified world junior record in the 200 m at the LSU Invitational in Baton Rouge running a time of 19.49 seconds, which remains his personal best up to now.
 He achieved 19.69 s at the USA Outdoor T&F Championships in June.
-Knighton later on went on to win the bronze medal in the event at the World Athletics Championships held in Eugene, Oregon with a time of 19.80 s, becoming the youngest ever individual sprint medalist in Championship history.
+Knighton later on went on to place third in the event at the 2022 World Athletics Championships, in Eugene, USA, becoming the youngest ever individual sprint medalist in Championship history.
 He also became the youngest winner of a Diamond League race with his 200 m victory on September 2 in Brussels.